henryb679/Wellbeing-Advisor-IOS-app/README.md

 * Feature sets to implement

   * Bluetooth connectivity from the wearable device to the app.
-  * Populate data from sensors in a graph like structure.
+  * Populate data from sensors in a graph-like structure.
   * Push information from sensors to the cloud.
   * Responsive design to work with different iPhone screen sizes.
   * Other features will be added to the list as required.